rosikm/papm-cm-llm-spec/README.md

 ## ✅ Quickstart Guide

+### 🤖 Suggested LLM

+For best results, we recommend using **Claude Sonnet 4.5** (claude-sonnet-4-20250514).
+This model has demonstrated excellent performance in understanding PAPM formula syntax, function semantics, and generating accurate formulas from natural language queries.

 ### 💻 VS Code

 Use this repository with **GitHub Copilot Chat in Agent Mode** to get AI assistance for PAPM formula generation: